zevweiss/enthrall/README.md

 your `~/.ssh/authorized_keys` file to restrict that key for use only with `enthrall`.

-#### Mac OS
+#### macOS

-On recent releases of Mac OS, to enable enthrall to run as a remote you'll need to go into the "Privacy & Security" pane of System Settings, select "Accessibility", and add `/usr/libexec/sshd-keygen-wrapper` to the list of explicitly allowed
+On recent releases of macOS, to enable enthrall to run as a remote you'll need to go into the "Privacy & Security" pane of System Settings, select "Accessibility", and add `/usr/libexec/sshd-keygen-wrapper` to the list of explicitly allowed